 It’s a good idea to research festivals and events, like half-marathons and road-races, as they could affect traffic near your venue on the big day.
 Also, look into highway/road service and temporary street/freeway closings relevant to your routes.

 There may be shortcuts or referrals you can share with guests, such as the best regional airport, ferry terminal, or train station to use to get to town.

 Suggest a few hotels at various price points.
 Mention the reservation name and the booking deadline for your group rate if you secure a discount.

 If you’re organizing a weekend filled with activities like Friday Afternoon Golf or Sunday Farewell Brunch, write descriptions and include the venue, time, and cost to participate, if you’re not hosting.
 If you need headcounts, indicate where guests may rsvp Eg. On the reply card, via email, or on your website.

 Things to See and Do

-Recommend local attractions, interesting neighborhoods, and places to eat.
+This is especially considerate when folks are flying in for a long weekend.
+It's nice to recommend local attractions, interesting neighborhoods, and places to eat.
 Mentioning your favorite haunts makes it more personal, too.
-Parents with young children appreciate family-friendly suggestions.
+Also, parents with children appreciate family-friendly suggestions.

 Weather and Attire

 If people from out of town don’t know what to expect, mention the weather conditions and clothes to bring.
-Eg. Don’t forget to pack an umbrella and rain coat.
-It’s always pouring in January!
+Eg. Please pack an umbrella and raincoat as it’s always pouring in January!